CarlosRello/Cardiovascular_Disease/README.md

 ![Alt Text](https://github.com/CarlosRello/Cardiovascular_Disease/blob/main/Resources/db.png)

-## Questions to hope response with the data analyst
+## Questions to hope response with the data analysis

 - Age range to be most vulnerable to have CVD's
 - Weight range is most probably to have CVD's